What is Section 279 IPC?

-Under Section 279 of the Indian Penal Code, any individual who is driving or riding a vehicle on any public way in a rash or negligent manner, which may endanger human life or injure other people, will be punished by law.
+Under Section 279 of the Indian Penal Code, any individual who is driving or riding a vehicle in a negligent manner, thereby endangering human life, will be punished by law.
 The punishment under this section is imprisonment up to six months, a penalty of ₹1,000, or both.

 Offence |